jasonhumsft/CosmosDiagnosticsExtractor/README.md

-# CosmosDiagnosticsExtractor README
+# CosmosDiagnosticsExtractor

-A tool designed to extract and format Cosmos DB diagnostics from log files.
+A Visual Studio Code extension designed to streamline the extraction and formatting of Cosmos DB diagnostics from log files.

+## Overview

+Cosmos DB SDK diagnostics are essential for troubleshooting connectivity and service availability issues.
+However, these diagnostics are often embedded within unstructured logs, making it challenging to locate and interpret critical details.
+Additionally, diagnostics strings may be quoted or escaped, further complicating their readability.

+CosmosDiagnosticsExtractor addresses these challenges by extracting valid diagnostics strings in JSON format, unescaping or unquoting them as needed, and presenting them in a clean, readable structure.

 ## Features

-Cosmos DB SDK diagnostics play a crucial role in investigating connectivity or service availability issues.
-However, diagnostics information is often buried within unstructured logs, making it difficult to identify and interpret key details.
-Additionally, diagnostics strings may be quoted or escaped, further complicating readability.

-This extension simplifies the process by extracting all valid diagnostics strings in JSON format, unquoting or unescaping them when necessary, and presenting them in a prettified, easy-to-read format.

-### Key Benefits:
-- Extracts Cosmos DB diagnostics strings from JSON, CSV, or plain text log files.
+- **Log Parsing**: Extracts Cosmos DB diagnostics strings from JSON, CSV, or plain text log files.
-- Formats diagnostics into a readable JSON structure.
-- Removes unnecessary quoting or escaping for better clarity.
+- **Simplified Output**: Removes unnecessary quoting or escaping to enhance clarity.

-### Important Notes:
+- **Readable Formatting**: Converts diagnostics into a well-structured JSON format for easier analysis.

+## Limitations

-While this extension makes a best-effort attempt to extract and format key diagnostics information, the original error messages may not always be included in the output.
+This extension provides a best-effort approach to extract and format diagnostics information.
+However, it may not include all original error messages.
 For complete context, always refer to the original log file.